FelixAlvarado/Shape-Arena/readMe.txt

 Shape Arena

-A fighting game where one tries to bring their opponents health to 0.
+A fighting game with the goal of reducing your opponent's health to zero.
+Contol one of four different shapes, each with three unique attacks of vary damage and mana usage.

 Controls: